 No more canned pie filling!
-Learn how to make Homemade Peach Pie Filling from scratch using fresh juicy peaches.
-Use it to make peach pie, crumb bars, or no bake cheesecake parfaits.
+Learn how to make homemade Peach Pie Filling from scratch using fresh juicy peaches.
+Use it to make peach pie, peach cobbler, or no bake cheesecake.

 Usually Dad and I do pick-your-own-peaches, but when I lived a few hours away in south central PA for a few years, it was difficult to find a weekend together and go to the one farm we love.

 When that happened, I would buy a basket of peaches from a fruit stand on the side of the road.
 I may not have personally picked them, but I knew they were fresh from the farm.

 I’ve also made it with fresh peaches with this Peach Pie Filling recipe.
 It’s similar to canned pie filling but much fresher and without preservatives or corn syrup.